 What is a theme?
-Your theme sets the overall look of your Citizen Space consultations.
+Your theme sets the overall look of your Citizen Space activities.

-How to manage the theme of a consultation
+How to manage the theme of an activity

 Log in to your admin account.

-This is the default option and displays the same wallpaper image that appears on the hub homepage of your Citizen Space platform.
+This is the default option and displays the same wallpaper image that appears on your site homepage.

-This option allows you to replace your usual site-wide wallpaper with a different image for this consultation.
-For instance, you could use a picture of the place your consultation refers to.
-Ideally these images will be around 150 pixels tall by 1000 pixels wide, and no more than 750KB in file size.
+This option allows you to replace your usual site-wide wallpaper with a different image.
+If you've created a survey that refers to a particular place, for example, you could use a picture of the place as the banner image.
+Ideally the image will be around 150 pixels tall by 1000 pixels wide, and no more than 750KB in file size.

-There are some sample banner images attached to the bottom of this article if you want to experiment with uploading one.
+There are some sample banner images attached to the bottom of this article if you'd like to experiment with uploading one.

-If you want to add an image that has text on it, we recommend you use the 'one or more logos' option rather than choosing to add it as a full-width consultation banner.
+If you want to add an image that has text on it, we recommend you use the 'one or more logos' option (see below) rather than choosing to add it as a full-width banner image.

-There are a few important things to consider when choosing a suitable banner image, like size and copyright - please read this article for more pointers.
+Note: There are a few important things to consider when choosing a suitable banner image, like size and copyright.
+Find out how to make images look great in Citizen Space.

-There are listing options for open/closed/forthcoming consultations for the hub that include an image for each consultation.
-If you are using one of these listings on your hub it is possible that the consultation banner image you select will appear as the image within the list on the Consultation Hub.
-For more information on how to set images for these listing options, please have a read of this article.
+If your homepage has an image-based listing the activity banner image you select may appear as an image on your homepage.
+For information on setting images for these listing types, please read this article.
 If you're interested on how to configure your hub to add images to the listings, please get in touch with your account manager.

-This allows you to add extra logos specific to this consultation.
-These might be the individual logos of other organisations collaborating with you on this consultation or could be a single logo/branding image for it.
-If you are adding a single logo/piece of branding for the consultation, a logo should be no taller than about 400px tall and up to about 940px wide, but can be smaller than this if you wish.
+This allows you to add extra logos specific to this activity.
+These might be the individual logos of other organisations collaborating with you on this exercise or could be a single logo/branding image.
+If you are adding a single logo/piece of branding, this should be no taller than 400px tall and up to 940px wide (but can be smaller than this if you wish).

-Please note, this option will only add these logo(s) to the particular consultation you are amending.
+Please note, this option will only add these logo(s) to the specific activity you are amending.

 There are some more options if you choose to add logos:

-iii) Add a URL for each logo if you want users to be able to click on the logos and be taken to the website of that organisation.
+Link URL: if you want users to be able to click on the logo and be taken to the website of that organisation, add the URL here.

-You might choose this option if you want this consultation to have a plainer, more serious look.
-It will simply have the title of the consultation.
+You might choose this option if you want this activity to have a plain, minimal look.
+It will simply have the title of the activity.

 2. Preview your changes

-The preview box shows you how your changes will look on desktop or mobile - don’t forget to check that everything is looking good on the mobile view, too.
+The preview box shows you how your changes will look - don’t forget to check both the desktop and mobile view.